-Having regard to the assessment in the REF, consideration of the submissions received, it can be concluded that the Proposed Activity is not likely to significantly affect the environment (including critical habitat) or threatened species, populations of ecological communities, or their habitats.
+Having regard to the assessment in the REF, consideration of the submissions received and the design changes subsequent to the public display of the REF, it can be concluded that the Proposed Activity is not likely to significantly affect the environment (including critical habitat) or threatened species, populations of ecological communities, or their habitats.

 Consequently, an environmental impact statement (EIS) is not required to be prepared under Division 5.2 of the EP&A Act.